gilienv/Biological_Networks_Cytoscape/Documents/Set03.md

 Data for Exercise: TBA

-Challenge:  Analyse the Network provided.
+Challenge:  Partition the Network provided in two different ways